Arvindhra/100-Days-of-Code-The-Complete-Python-Pro-Bootcamp/Day29-Password_Manager_GUI_App/ReadME.md

 This project is part of Day 29 of 100 Days of Code - The Complete Python Pro Bootcamp Course by Angela Yu on Udemy.

 Update after Day 30 of the course is completed: There's a new file (updated_main.py) that is uploaded to this particular folder because we updated the main.py folder to include the try-except block to ensure that the program can handle the FileNotFoundError issue if data.json file is not available.
+Another update that is made in this particular script is to include the search button which allows the user to search for a specific website and check whether the data of the e-mail and password is saved in the username and password section or not.